HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 With the currently hard coded flush of raw data at the end of each tick, it should not be necessary to call H5Fflush().
-In fact, when VFD SWMR is active, H5Fflush() may require up to 'max_lag' ticks to complete due to metadata consistency issues.
+In fact, when VFD SWMR is active, H5Fflush() may require up to `max_lag` ticks to complete due to metadata consistency issues.

 Instead, a writer can make its last changes to HDF5 file visible to all readers immediately using the new call, `H5Fvfd_swmr_end_tick()`.
-Note that this call should be used sparingly, as it terminates the current tick early, thus effectively reducing 'max_lag'.
-Repeated calls in quick succession can force a reader to overrun 'max_lag', and read stale metadata.
+Note that this call should be used sparingly, as it terminates the current tick early, thus effectively reducing `max_lag`.
+Repeated calls in quick succession can force a reader to overrun `max_lag`, and read stale metadata.

 When the flush of raw data at end of tick is disabled (not possible at present),